hesedjds/hesedjds.github.io/_pages/about.md

 News
 ======
+- **[Feb.
+2025]** A paper about zero-shot human-object interaction detection is accepted to CVPR 2025.
 - **[Jan.
 2025]** I have started a new role as a Postdoctoral researcher at National AI Research Lab. in KAIST.
 - **[Sep.
 2024]** I have started a new role as a Postdoctoral reseracher at POTSECH, working with Prof. Minsu Cho.
 - **[Aug.
 2024]** I am glad to announce that I successfully defended my Ph.D. dissertation, "Scene Understaning with Contextual Reasoning via Message Passing."